surma/surma.dev/content/things/dom2texture.md

 ![The same box as before, but the right hand side is now styled as well.
 The image is still missing.](styledsvg.png)

->Note: A thing to keep in mind is that some UAs apply different default stylesheets for SVGs than they do for HTML.
+A thing to keep in mind is that some UAs apply different default stylesheets for SVGs than they do for HTML.
 So if you leave any properties unspecified, these differences in the UA stylesheet can show.
 Case in point: `font-size` in Safari:

 ![The same as before, but the text on the right hand side is rendered at an unreadably tiny font size.](styledsvg_safari.png)